apptainer/apptainer/examples/arch/README.md

-# Arch for Singularity
+# Arch for Apptainer

-This bootstrap spec will generate an arch linux distribution using Singularity 2.3 (current development branch).
+This bootstrap spec will generate an arch linux distribution using Apptainer 2.3 (current development branch).
 Note that you can also just bootstrap a Docker
 image: